magniff/watch/README.md

 >>> Just("hello", "world").predicate("more")
 False
 ```
-- `InstanceOf` and `SubclassOf` constructors do exactly what you expect.
+- `InstanceOf` and `SubclassOf` are nary constructors do exactly what you expect.
 The nice thing about builtin validators is that they are also controlled by `watch` on their own, e.g.
 ```python3
 >>> InstanceOf(int).predicate(10)
 True
 >>> InstanceOf(10)
 AttributeError: It is not allowed to initialize InstanceOf object with a value of (10,).
 ```
-- `Container` is a unary constructor that wraps an arbitrary validator and yields a validator for iterable, each element of which will be validated with this inner validator, e.g.
+- `Container` is an unary constructor that wraps an arbitrary validator and yields a validator for iterable, each element of which will be validated with this inner validator, e.g.
 ```python3
 >>> Container(InstanceOf(int, str)).predicate(["hello", 1])
 True